placidman/binary-tree/README.md

 # binary-tree
-simple binary tree with delete fuction
+simple binary tree with delete fuction in C.